Bassett88/arkosR36S/Frequently-Asked-Questions---RG353V.md

 Similarly, you can remove or copy your files.

 ## Q. How can I change or remove the splash screen when loading games?
-### A. You can choose to use ascii art as your splash screen by simply going to Options/Advanced and select Switch launchimage to ascii.
-To switch back to jpg images, simply go to Options and select Switch launchimage to jpg.
+### A. From within the main Emulationstation menu, press Start then press A on UI Settings then A on Game Loading Image Mode.
+From there, you can select between Pic, Ascii, and None
+  - PIC – You can choose between the following Game Loading Image setting: \
+        - Default – Default ArkOS launch image if available in the roms/launchimages or roms2/launchimages folder(for 2(dual) sd card setups) named loading.jpg. \
+        - Image – Loads a scraped image if available for the selected game. \
+        - Marquee – Loads a scraped marquee if available for the selected game. \
+        - Thumb – Loads a scraped thumbnail if available for the selected game.
+  - Ascii – Loads the ArkOS ascii launchimage if available in the roms/launchimages or roms2/launchimages folder(for 2(dual) sd card setups) named loading.ascii.
+  - None – Disables the use of launch images which can save up to 2 seconds on game loading time.

+**Notes**
+* If you change to PIC from having it set to Ascii or None, you’ll need to press B to go back to the main Start menu, then press A on UI Settings to see the various Game Loading Image options.
+* Game Loading Image options assumes your Images, Marquees and Thumbs are setup as follows for your systems. \
+Example for ROMS/gb/game.zip \
+ROMS/ \
+├─ gb/ \
+│  ├─ images/ \
+│  │  ├─ game-image.png \
+│  │  ├─ game-marquee.png \
+│  │  ├─ game-thumb.png

+  If you use the built-in screenscraper feature, this is the structure it will create for your games for your scraped images.

-You can change the splash screen by uploading a new splash screen image in the /roms/launchimages folder.
+You can change the default splash screen by uploading a new splash screen image to the /roms/launchimages or /roms2/launchimages(for 2(dual) sd card setups) folder.
 The image must meet the following criteria:

 - Must be in .jpg format
 - Must be named loading.jpg.
 The name is case sensitive!
 - Must be 640 pixels in width and 480 pixels in height.
 - Must be of 24 bit depth

-If you'd like to remove the splash screen all together, just rename the loading.jpg file to something else or simply delete it.

 You can also update loading.ascii with your own ascii art if you prefer.
-You can also simply delete it.

 ## Q. How do I turn on the Text to Speech accessibility feature of Retroarch?
 ### A. Do the following: